Frequently Asked Questions (FAQs)

 What is the passing score for the examination?

 The passing score is 71% or 86 raw score correct points.
 Consistent with standard practice for certification examinations, it was determined using the Angoff Method, a criterion-referenced methodology.
+You will be notified of your pass or fail by USPS (snail mail) approximately 6-8 weeks after the close of the exam window.

 Does the exam measure my ability to do my job?